CRBroughton/v3-website/content/getting-started.md

 https://github.com/CRBroughton/V3/generate

-Then you can clone down your V3 repository
+Then you can clone down your V3 repository.

 ### Alternative method